 But it’s not all doom and gloom when it comes to going gray.
 In fact, it can be incredibly empowering, liberating and downright gorgeous when you make it to the finish line, and it can even make you look younger.
 But first, there are a few things you need to know—from avoiding hair mistakes that will make you look older and trying hairstyles that make you look younger to using shampoos made specifically for gray hair.
 We asked top hairstylists around the country to divulge their best tips for making this transition as easy as possible.

-It might sound counterintuitive, but hair experts recommend actually adding color subtly to make the transition to growing out your natural hair and going gray more seamless.
-“When you first decide you’re nearly ready to go natural, a step in the right direction would be to start going lighter, that way the roots grow in a little more gracefully,” Kali Ferrara, senior colorist at Roy Teeluck Salon in New York City, says.
-“This can done easily by a skilled colorist with a lighter base color in conjunction with highlights.”
+It might sound counterintuitive, but adding subtle color can make the transition to gray more seamless.
+“When you first decide you’re nearly ready to go natural, a step in the right direction would be to start going lighter.
+That way, the roots grow in a little more gracefully,” says Kali Ferrara, a hairstylist and colorist at the Salon Project at Saks Fifth Avenue in New York City.
+“This can be done easily by a skilled colorist, with a lighter base color in conjunction with highlights.”

-Go slightly darker
+Go a little darker